Is Personal Injury Protection Required In Pennsylvania?

 Personal Injury Protection coverage is often compared to other types of insurance, such as liability coverage and medical payments coverage.
 Liability coverage is designed to protect drivers from financial responsibility if they cause an accident that results in injury or property damage.
 Medical payments coverage, on the other hand, is designed to provide medical benefits to the policyholder and their passengers in the event of an accident.

-Read More: Is Personal Injury Protection Required In Illinois?
+Read More: Is Personal Injury Protection Required In Massachusetts?

 Compared to these other types of insurance, PIP coverage is unique in that it provides benefits regardless of who caused the accident.
 This can be especially beneficial in situations where it may not be immediately clear who was at fault, or where multiple parties may share responsibility for the accident.